In Pursuit of Oz: The Spirits of Melbourne

 I had watched Spider-Man swing between skyscrapers often enough.
 I had simply never expected to audition for the role myself.

 Earlier, Voyager had dangled us over dizzying heights through the wizardry of technology.
 This was something altogether different.
 There was no headset, no virtual landscape, no willing suspension of disbelief.
 We were suspended above a living city with nothing between ourselves and the streets below except invisible glass.
 For a few moments, exhilaration and disbelief became inseparable.
-Deep urban canyons opened beneath us, their depths threaded with light and movement.
+Deep urban canyons lay beneath us, their depths threaded with light and movement.
 Melbourne ceased to be a collection of buildings and became a living presence, breathing and stirring quietly beneath us.

 The most eloquent response came not in words but in silence.
 Around us, people simply stared.
 Now and then a gasp escaped someone.
 Everyone seemed touched by the experience in a deeply personal way.